giomine/Chuchu-Pacman/README.md

 I also created a cheat code for my game.
 What is a retro game without a cheat for infinite lives!
 (This also really helped me out when testing my game).
 ![cheatcode](./readme_images/Picture8.png)

-With most of the extras I wanted now complete, I had plenty of time left to focus on creating a pathfinder for the ghosts to make them follow Pacman rather than just let them move at random.
+With most of the extras I wanted now complete, I had plenty of time left to focus on creating a pathfinder for the ghosts to make them follow Pacman rather than just let them move at random.<br>
 I started by researching what a pathfinder is and how it works.
 I discovered there are four main types of pathfinding algorithms, however the theory behind them was very complex and did nothing more than intimidate me, so I decided to step away and plan according to what I specifically needed.
 ![brainstorm](./readme_images/Picture9.jpg)

-By approaching the problem in such simple terms, it really felt very manageable and I was able to work towards solving it step by step.
+By approaching the problem in such simple terms, it really felt very manageable and I was able to work towards solving it step by step.<br>
 I started by getting Pacman’s coordinates each time he moves.
 I then got the coordinates of each cell surrounding each ghost at any given time, and with each ghost movement these coordinates are pushed into two arrays representing options for movement on the X axis and on the Y axis.
 ![coords_arrays](./readme_images/Picture10.png)